grem1ly/college_code/R/README.md

 ## 6    7.0     76          5 Internal
 ```

-Read in the data set `restauranttips.csv` which contains information on bill amount, tip amount, whether the bill was paid by cash (n) or credit card (y), server, percent tip, and day of the week.
+Read in the dataset `restauranttips.csv` which contains information on bill amount, tip amount, whether the bill was paid by cash (n) or credit card (y), server, percent tip, and day of the week.
 These data are relevant to P14.

 ```r